rajeshm7910/apigee-internal-idp/README.md

 - The user should be  get an email and he should be able to click on Password reset to set his account password.
 - Use Management API calls with the same credentials.
 You can use both basic and token based authentication for your users.

-### How to install classic ui and UE on same machine
+### How to install Classic ui and UE on same machine?

 Classic UI and UE can't be run on same box because they use  common component edge-ui with different configurations.
 Edge UE(edge-management-ui) depends on edge-ui(Shoehorn or Classic edge ui).
 It can only be possible to run them in same box if we can clone edge-ui and run the cloned version on a different port.